Frequently asked questions for applicants

 6. If my major is not listed under the areas of discipline on the application, am I still eligible to receive a Hollings Undergraduate Scholarship?

 If a particular major is not listed on the application under "Field of Study," you may still be eligible.
 Awards are limited to the fields of study identified on the application, NOT to the majors listed under those fields.
 A wide variety of general undergraduate academic programs can be applicable to NOAA's mission.
 Application reviewers will look specifically at applicant's coursework and statements of academic and career interest to assess how a particular course of study relates to NOAA and provides the training necessary to pursue a NOAA-related career.

 No, student interns in the Pathways Program are Federal employees and are not eligible to receive a Hollings Scholarship.
-Federal employees are not eligible to receive scholarship funds from the Federal government.
 A student intern in the Pathways Program must choose either that appointment or the scholarship.

 Scholars are required to enroll in credit earning courses that earn Quality Points.
 Each academic term a scholar is required to earn a 3.0 grade point average (GPA).
 A Scholar receives quarterly academic stipend disbursals during each academic term they continue to meet program eligibility.

 9. Are advanced placement (AP) credit hours used to determine academic status?

 No. Only undergraduate coursework that has received a grade will be considered to determine academic status since grade point average (GPA) is an eligibility criteria.